protongraph/protongraph/README.md

 ## Build from source
 If you want to build the project from source yourself, you will need a custom version of the engine.
-Follow the instructions on this repository: https://github.com/proton-graph/environment
+Follow the instructions on this repository: https://github.com/proton-graph/environment.

 ## Social medias

-Despite being a very new project, the ConceptGraph community is growing.
+Despite being a very new project, the Protongraph community is growing.
 Head over to the Discord server if you want to ask for help and hear about every little update or work in progress.
 Head over to Youtube or LBRY to access video tutorials.

 + **Discord server:** https://discord.gg/utUtB5r